The Mental Game

-Given this particular audience, my strategy was to quickly review the materials previously sent and explain what it was that my company did.
+Given this particular audience, my enterprise sales strategy was to quickly review the materials previously sent and explain what it was that my company did.
 Once the stage was set, my thinking was that the conversation would then flow and these two marketing geniuses would ask their probing questions, make some suggestions, and then ultimately land on a potential pilot or experiment of their own clever design.

 My assumption was that this particular audience, given their company’s market size and reputation, wouldn’t respond well to being told that they should just sign up for ‘the standard package.’
-Instead, I thought it best to keep things conceptual and without specific boundaries for what a relationship might be, given that my company is a tiny start-up and any relationship with these guys would be worth pursuing.
+Instead, I thought it best to keep things conceptual and without specific boundaries for what a relationship might be, given that my company is a tiny B2B startup and any relationship with these guys would be worth pursuing.